Syafiqq/auction_system_be/README.md

 - Transaction Management: Some application processes are not fully transactional, which poses a risk of incomplete or inconsistent data if an error occurs.
 Ensuring that all critical processes are handled transactionally would mitigate this risk and improve data integrity.
+- User Interface Enhancements: The user interface could benefit from additional features to enhance usability and engagement.
+Consider incorporating features such as real-time updates, interactive elements, and intuitive navigation to create a more dynamic and user-friendly experience.

 ### 4. Limitations: